varunaditya27/TaskNova/README.md

-# 🤖 TaskNova — Your AI-Powered Smart Reminder Agent
+# 🤖 TaskNova — Your AI-Powered Telegram Smart Reminder Bot

-**TaskNova** is no longer just a reminder bot — it's your personal productivity agent powered by Google Gemini.
+**TaskNova** is a Telegram bot that goes beyond simple reminders — it's your personal productivity agent powered by Google Gemini.
 It doesn't just set a timer.
 It thinks.
 It plans.
 It adapts.

-Say something like:
+Chat with TaskNova on Telegram:

 > "Remind me to complete my lab report before 8 PM tonight"